landlab/landlab/docs/model_grid.rst

 - Easily implement staggered-grid finite-difference / finite-volume schemes
 - Calculate gradients in state variables in a single line
 - Calculate net fluxes in/out of grid cells in a single line
-- Easily read in model parameters from a formatted text file
-- Write grid and data output to netCDF files for import into open-source visualization packages such as ParaView and VisIt
 - Set up and run "link-based" cellular automaton models
 - Switch between structured and unstructured grids without needing to change the rest of the code
 - Develop complete, 2D numerical finite-volume or finite-difference models much more quickly and efficiently than would be possible using straight C, Fortran, Matlab, or Python code

+Some of the Landlab capabilities that work with **ModelGrid** to enable easy numerical modeling include:

+- Easily read in model parameters from a formatted text file
+- Write grid and data output to netCDF files for import into open-source visualization packages such as ParaView and VisIt
+- Create grids from ArcGIS-formatted ascii files
-- Create models by coupling together your own and/or pre-built process components (note that this capability is still under development as of Spring 2014)
+- Create models by coupling together your own and/or pre-built process components
 - Use models built by others from process components

 This document provides a basic introduction to building applications using **ModelGrid**.
 It covers: (1) how grids are represented, and (2) a set of tutorial examples